 What is a Crypto Merchant Bank?

-Galaxy is aiming to be the first bank devoted entirely to the digital asset, blockchain and cryptocurrency ecosystem.
-It is operating four distinct business lines primarily geared towards the growing appetite of institutional investors to get involved in crypto.
+Galaxy is aiming to be the first bank devoted entirely to the digital asset, blockchain, and cryptocurrency ecosystem.
+It’s operating four distinct business lines primarily geared towards the growing appetite of institutional investors to get involved in crypto.